Popular July 4th event in Huntersville may happen after all

-HUNTERSVILLE, NC (FOX 46 CHARLOTTE) – A popular 4th of July tradition in Huntersville was in jeopardy if being called off, but as of Monday, it might be happening after all.
+HUNTERSVILLE, N.C.
+(FOX 46 CHARLOTTE) – A popular 4th of July tradition in Huntersville was in jeopardy of being called off, but as of Monday, it might be happening after all.

+“They basically asked us to discontinue the water event this year,” Bill Suthard said, who is the Public Information Officer for the Huntersville Fire Department.

 For breaking news delivered to you, subscribe to FOX 46 Charlotte’s breaking news email list